TheReallyRealComedian/PipelineIntel_V1/README.md

 - **Advanced Challenge Management**: A sophisticated system to track manufacturing challenges, distinguishing between those inherited from a process template and those added or excluded on a per-product basis.
 - **Process Templates**: Define standard manufacturing process flows for different modalities (e.g., Monoclonal Antibody, Small Molecule) to ensure consistency.
 - **Custom Data Export**: Generate tailored JSON exports with fine-grained field selection and a token counter for LLM prompt engineering.
+- **Database Schema Visualization**: An interactive visual representation of the complete database structure, downloadable as ERD diagrams in PNG, PDF, and SVG formats, complete with schema statistics.
+- **Challenge Explorer**: An advanced analytics page to visualize manufacturing challenges across the process hierarchy, filterable by modality and process template.
+- **Pipeline Timeline**: A dynamic analytics visualization for tracking the product pipeline across different development phases and timelines.
 - **Secure User Authentication**: A complete user registration and login system.
 - **Modern UI**: A responsive design using Boehringer Ingelheim branding and a collapsible sidebar for improved navigation.